2023 James Logan Martin Luther King Jr Invitational

 Case: By far my favorite part of debate in high school.
 Happy to judge a lay stock issues round.

-T: I have never judged this topic before, so make sure to clearly define terms and case lists.
+T: Make sure to clearly define terms and case lists.
 I find predictable limits-based arguments most compelling.

-DA: Judge instruction is especially important when evaluating the different parts of the DA.
-Aff-specific links are best, even if analytical.
+DA: Aff-specific links are best, even if analytical.
 Zero risk is possible.

 CP: Read the CP text slower and explain its function consistently.
 I will default to judge-kicking.
 Theory other than conditionality is usually a reason to reject the argument.